 Security and site safety

 Our site is patrolled by security out of work hours.
 We would, however, like to take this opportunity to remind residents that whilst all reasonable precautions are taken, building sites can seem exciting to children but they can be dangerous places.

 As ever, we would, therefore, ask parents to ensure their children are made aware of the dangers and are instructed not to enter the construction site at any time unless doing so under the full supervision of our site staff and wearing full personal protective equipment.

 We would like to take this opportunity to thank residents for their patience and understanding with us whilst we undertake the development.
-Our team will be working hard to ensure disruption is kept to a minimum always.
+Our team will be working hard to ensure disruption is always kept to a minimum.